adityagupta-16/adityagupta-16/README.md

 Hola, i'm Aditya Gupta, a passionat full stack web developer and a software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/adityagupta-16/adityagupta-16/blob/main/code.gif" width="500" height="320" />

-- 💼 any freelance work? do reach, [email](mailto:dudeadi156@gmail.com) :)
+- 💼 Any freelance work? do reach, [email](mailto:dudeadi156@gmail.com) :)
-- 💬 ask me about anything, i am happy to help;
+- 💬 Ask me about anything, i am happy to help:)

 **languages and tools:**